 Seminar at the Institute of Electronics, Computer and Telecommunication Engineering of the CNR about Model-Driven Engineering with CPAL, demoing CPAL for embedded targets and for the simulation of distributed systems — download slides here.

-Two studies respectively on how to implement N-Version programming (i.e., software diversity for fault-tolerance) in CPAL (download paper and presentation here) and a review and comparison of the different programming patterns to perform software fault-injection (download paper, poster and presentation here) will be presented at the 22nd IEEE International Conference on Emerging Technologies And Factory Automation (ETFA’2017) that will take place between September 12-15, 2017 in Limassol, Cyprus.
+Two studies respectively on how to implement N-Version Programming (i.e., software diversity for fault-tolerance) in CPAL (download paper and presentation here) and a review and comparison of the different programming patterns to perform software fault-injection (download paper, poster and presentation here) were presented at the 22nd IEEE International Conference on Emerging Technologies And Factory Automation (ETFA’2017) that took place between September 12-15, 2017 in Limassol, Cyprus.

 Over the last 2 years, the CPAL team has developed, or teamed up with external partners as end-users, to prototype and develop several IoT systems.
 For two of those IoT projects, CPAL team member Sakthivel Manikandan Sundharam, and two University of Luxembourg Bachelor students Laurent Fey and Marc Kirsch, have had a lot of success at the third edition of the Morpheus Cup held on 28 April 2017.
 They won the Life Prize, the Logistics Prize and the Special Jury Award.
 The latter one is a 10 000€ prize money rewarding a project among the best projects from various categories, pitched in front of jury members from industry – More information on the IoT systems here.